Astragalus ripleyi: Distribution

 This species is only found in Taos and Rio Arriba Counties in New Mexico and Conejos County, Colorado.
 It can be locally abundant.
 There are an estimated 10,000 individuals.

 Conservation

 This plant is attractive to many types of animals and it may be heavily grazed.
 Grazing, especially by sheep, is a threat to its survival.
-Wildlife also consume it.
+Wildlife also consumes it.
 Another threat is invasive plant species, especially species of clover.
 Other threats include fire suppression and any force that causes erosion in the habitat.